Kraftwerk (album): Release

 The inner sleeve of the first-print of debut LP contained a photo of an electric generator, which, according to Bussy, complements the band's industrial theme.

 Kraftwerk was released by Philips Records in Germany in November 1970.
 The album cover features a drawing of a fluorescent-coloured traffic cone, inspired by the works of Andy Warhol and the pop art movement in general.
 Record Collectors David Hemingway describes the sleeve as "iconic" and minimalistic.
 The inner sleeve of the first printing contained a photo of an electric generator, which, according to Bussy, complements the band's industrial theme.
 In 1972 the debut, along with their second album, were reissued in Britain by Philips' imprint company Vertigo Records as a double-set packaged in a different sleeve depicting a blue oscillating wave.

 In early 1971, Hütter briefly split from the band to study architecture in Aachen, leaving Schneider, drummer Dinger and newcomer guitarist Michael Rother.
 The three-member lineup—Schneider, Dinger and Rother—made an appearance on Radio Bremen, and on the TV shows Beat-Club and Okidoki, the former of which featured an improvisation titled "Truckstop Gondolero".
 Shortly thereafter, Dinger and Rother left to form the band Neu!, with Hütter re-joining Schneider to continue Kraftwerk.

 The song "Ruckzuck" often served as an opener for Kraftwerk's early concerts.
 Since their tour in support of their 1975 album Autobahn, Kraftwerk has not performed any of the material from this album.
-In later interview, Schneider referred to the first three Kraftwerk albums as "archaeology", and while after 1974 they have never been officially reissued, bootleg recording have been available.
+In later interview, Schneider referred to the first three Kraftwerk albums as "archaeology", and while after 1974 they have never been officially reissued, bootleg recordings have been available as a result.
 In 2007, Kraftwerk hinted that the album might finally see a remastered CD release following the Der Katalog box-set release.
 Vinyl releases of the first two albums were scheduled for Record Store Day 2020 but were ultimately cancelled.